jkrage/docker-spigotmc/README.md

 Build customization is performed via ENV settings:
   * SPIGOT_REV specifies the version of Spigot built (default: 1.8.8)
   * SPIGOT_BUILD_REV specifies the version of Spigot source code to pull (default: latest)
+  * SPIGOT_OPTS provides options to Spigot runtime (default: --noconsole)

+      --noconsole is needed to avoid 100% CPU from a detached console
   * JVM_OPT_XmX sets the JVM option for maximum memory size (default: -Xmx1024M)
   * JVM_OPT_Xms sets the JVM option for starting memory size (default: -Xms512M)
   * JVM_OPTS sets the JVM options, such as memory size and garbage collection